 2002 – Present (16+ years) Santa Monica, CA

 At the end of Jak 3, I was promoted to lead gameplay animator on our first PS3 project, Uncharted: Drake’s Fortune.
-My responsibilities were to lead the interactive animation team, architect our animation pipeline, direct motion capture shoots, and develop our hero character, Nathan Drake.
+My responsibilities included leading the interactive animation team, architecting our animation pipeline, directing motion capture shoots, and developing our hero character, Nathan Drake.

-My work continued onto Uncharted 2 where about half way through I moved on to manage the interactive cinematic team.
-Uncharted 2 won game of the year and our team walked away with the the prestigious award for Outstanding Achievement in Animation by the AIAS (the video game industry’s equivalent to an Oscar).
+My responsibilities continued onto Uncharted 2 until about halfway through the project, I moved onto managing the interactive cinematic team.
+Uncharted 2 won game of the year, and our team walked away with the AIAS Outstanding Achievement in Animation award.

-During, Uncharted 3, I merged both the interactive animation teams and lead a team of 17 animators.
-My responsibilities were to lead the team, help develop the hero character, direct a majority of our team’s motion capture shoots, animate interactive cinematics, and do my best to inspire our team to push the boundaries in interactive animation.
-Once again, our team was able to walk away with the award for Outstanding Achievement in Animation as well as an Annie nomination for Best Animation in a Video Game.
+Then in Uncharted 3, I merged both the gameplay and interactive animation teams.
+My responsibilities included managing the team of now 17 animators, developing the hero character, directing the majority of our team’s motion capture shoots, animating interactive cinematics, and doing my best to inspire the team to push the boundaries in interactive animation.
+We won another AIAS Outstanding Achievement in Animation as well as an Annie nomination for Best Animation in a Video Game.